 HIGH TURNOVER JOBS

-CALING UP HAS NEVER BEEN EASIER
+SCALING UP HAS NEVER BEEN EASIER

 Building upon their existing crew of skilled workers, companies using automation can ramp up their productivity almost overnight.
 And making the leap doesn’t have to require the level of investment it once did either, thanks to the flexibility of modern automation systems.
-For example, ABB's collaborative robotic arm can be leveraged in industries from food processing to bolt manufacturing.

 SMARTER WORKFORCE MANAGEMENT

 On the shop floor, automated systems give supervisors a wealth of actionable data.
 Imagine knowing a warehouse picker’s picking rate, how quickly each component of a task takes or even where a product is in the production line.
-Automation can provide these insights on both a machine and worker’s performance, so you know where and how to optimize.
+Automation can provide these insights on both a machine and a worker’s performance, so you know where and how to optimize.

 AUTOMATING IS EASIER THAN IT SEEMS